SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 - Download folder: **Click `Choose Directory` to select the directory you want to download files from drives**
 - Fee Multiplier: `15000` (default fee multiplier for *Testnet2*)

+4. Click on `Save` to save your configurations.

 **Tips**: You may use `nslookup` command to retrieve both REST Server and Replicator Bootstrap addresses.

+## Get test-XPX from faucet

+1. Open storage tool `Settings` and click on `Copy Account Key`.

+2. Head to [Sirius Explorer](bctestnetexplorer.xpxsirius.io), paste your `Public Key` to the search bar and hit `Enter`.

+3. Copy the `Public Address` displayed as `40` characters.

+4. Head to [Sirius Faucet](bctestnet2faucet.xpxsirius.io), paste your `Public Address` and click on `Send` to receive test-XPX.

+## Create drive

+1. Click on `+` in `Drives` tab to add drive.

+2. Enter the following information for Create Drive dialog:

+- Name: **Select any name of your choosing**
+- Replicator Number: `5`
+- Max Drive Size: **Select an amount that does not exceed the smallest capacity among the onboarded replicators (`1024`)**
+- Local Drive Folder: **Click `Choose Directory` to select the directory you want the local drive to be located**

+3. Click on `Confirm` to create drive.

+4. Your drive will now appear in the drop-down list of drives as `(creating...)` appended to its name, indicating that it has been ordered, but not created yet.

+5. Notification will be received if drive is created successfully.

+## Upload files to replicator

+1. When the drive is created, your files in local drive will appear in green color at the right half of the window.
+The right half represents difference between your `Local Drive` and `Replicated Drive`.

+2. Click `Apply Changes` to upload files to replicators.

+3. Notification will be received if the modification is registered completed.

+4. Your files will appear at the left half of the window, indicating that the `Replicated Drive` now contains them.

+## Remove drive

+1. Click on `-` in `Drives` tab and click on `Confirm` to remove drive.

+2. Your drive will now appear in the drop-down list of drives as `(...deleting)` appended to its name, indicating that it has been ordered, but not closed yet.

+3. Notification will be received if drive is removed/closed successfully.